NetLab-ECO-UFRJ/itd_quarto/README.md

 # Social Media Platform Evaluation System

-A Quarto-based research reporting system for evaluating social media platforms across multiple regions using weighted scoring methodology.
+A Quarto-based research reporting system for evaluating social media platforms across multiple regions using a weighted scoring methodology.

+## Para fazer

+- The data/{year}/global folder should have a subfolder for each plataform

+- Review taxonomy of question and answers YAML files

+- Review scripts that calculate the score

 ## Project Structure